R.W. Bruhn Bridge - Frequently Asked Questions (FAQ)

 The Bruhn Bridge project includes approximately 1.9 km of highway four-laning between the existing Old Sicamous Road intersection and Silver Sands Road.
 The total project length is approximately 2.45km from limit to limit, including tapers.
 At the eastern project limit, the second eastbound travel lane extends beyond Silver Sands and terminates as a right-turn lane at the Highway 97A intersection to ensure driver safety.
 The ministry has been working on a separate study in partnership with the District of Sicamous to develop a local transportation strategy to accommodate the future needs of the highways and local road network, beyond the boundaries of the Bruhn Bridge project.

-The ministry is currently engaging with Splatsin to identify opportunities for the inclusion of indigenous artwork as part of the project to highlight the cultural significance of the area.
+The ministry is currently engaging with Splatsin to identify opportunities for the inclusion of Indigenous artwork as part of the project to highlight the cultural significance of the area.

 The Old Sicamous Road/Old Spallumcheen Road connection has a maximum grade of 10.2%, which is within the standards set by the Transportation Association of Canada of 11%.

 The highway design speed transitions from 100km/h to 80km/h at the west end of the project, approximately 120m west of Bruhn Bridge.
-The 80km/h design speed is retained for the remainder of the project to the eastern limits at Hwy.
-97A.
+The 80km/h design speed is retained for the remainder of the project to the eastern limits at Highway 97A.
 The transition to the 60km/h posted speed limit will remain approximately 250m east of Silver Sands Road, prior to the signalized 97A intersection.

 The ministry intends to maintain provincial ownership of all new infrastructure resulting from the project.
 Accordingly, the ministry will be responsible for the rehabilitation and maintenance costs associated with the new roadways, retaining walls, and structures.